input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-flutter-separating-state-dependent-widgets.md

 ## Risks

-* While this introduces more files and a slight increase in initial development effort due to the two-widget pattern, we believe the long-term gains in maintainability and readability outweigh this overhead
+While this introduces more files and a slight increase in initial development effort due to the two-widget pattern, we believe the long-term gains in maintainability and readability outweigh this overhead.
-* Risk of over-abstraction if used for trivial selections
+Risk of over-abstraction if used for trivial selections

 ## Consequences